 Tip: Add a few drops of lemon if you like.

-Your intestines need fiber to move waste smoothly.
+Your intestines need fibre to move waste smoothly.

 Simple everyday foods can help: